 As Director of Policy Advocacy of Médecins Sans Frontières’s Campaign for Access to Essential Medicines ’t Hoen works to promote affordable medicines prices and to stimulate health needs driven research and development since 1999.
 She was the founder of DES Action the Netherlands, previously directed Health Action International’s policy and campaigns unit, and was the international coordinator at the independent French journal La Revue Prescrire.
 In 2005 and 2006 she was listed as one of the 50 most influential people in intellectual property in the world by the journal ‘Managing Intellectual Property’.
 She has a Masters Degree in Law.

-Amy Kapczynski is an Assistant Professor of Law at the University of California at Berkeley Law School.
+Amy Kapczynski is now Professor of Law at Yale Law School and also Co-Director of the Global Health Justice Partnerships as well as the Collaboration of Research Integrity and Transparency.
+She was previously an Assistant Professor of Law at the University of California at Berkeley Law School.
 Her research focuses on intellectual property law, international law, and global health issues.
 Amy received her J.D. from Yale Law School, and clerked for the U.S. Supreme Court (for Justices O’Connor and Breyer, 2005-06) and the United States Court of Appeals for the Second Circuit (for Judge Guido Calabresi, 2003-04).
 She served as a post-doctoral fellow at the Yale Law School and the Yale School of Public Health (2004-2005; 2006-2007).
 While at Yale Law School, Kapczynski helped lead efforts that resulted in Yale University and Bristol-Myers Squibb permitting generic competition and providing steep price discounts for an important anti-AIDS drug (d4T) in South Africa.
 Drawing on this experience, Kapczynski co-founded Universities Allied for Essential Medicines with other students in 2002.